histausse/ph0wn_2021_lost_legacy/README.md

 Now, let's break it.

-We have a small problem, because we have to find the number of time we execute a loop.
+We have a small problem: we have to find the number of time a loop is executed.
 We will have to do the hypothesis that `w2 > (a & 255)` is equivalent to `(w3 & 255) == proc3(a)`.
 From this hypothesis, it is not too hard to write a `decipher` function:

 ```python
 def decipher(l:list[int])->str: